Dhakaiya Urdu: History

-Shortly after the Bengali language movement of 1952, Urdu culture decreased significantly with many Urdu-speaking families switching to speaking Bengali to avoid controversy.
-During the Bangladesh Liberation War of 1971, a number of Urdu-speaking families subsequently migrated to Pakistan.
+Shortly after the Bengali language movement of 1952, Urdu culture decreased significantly, with many Urdu-speaking families switching to speaking Bengali to avoid controversy.
+During the Bangladesh Liberation War of 1971, several Urdu-speaking families subsequently migrated to Pakistan.
 As a result, the use of Urdu has become very limited to a few families and a community south of the Dhaka railway line.
 Furthermore, the new nation of Bangladesh deemed their newly founded nation on Bengali culture, which would later alienate the other ethnolinguistic communities of the country.

 Often described as a wealthy and closed-off community, speakers of the dialect honour the Dhakaiya Urdu poets of the past in privacy within their mushairas.
 Other modern examples of usage include the University of Dhaka's dwindling Urdu department as well as the Urdu sermons and Islamic lectures given in Dhaka.

 Due to globalization in the culture and entertainment sector, many Hindi words have entered the language today.

 Nazir Uddin and Muhammad Shahabuddin Sabu, an associate professor of zoology at Savar Government College, released a Bengali-Dhakaiya Sobbasi bilingual dictionary published by Taqiya Muhammad Publications in 2021.
 Further, the Dhakaiya Urdu Jaban editorial board published another Bangla to Dhakaiya Urdu in February 2024.